MixFlow Training: Alleviating Exposure Bias with Slowed Interpolation Mixture: Experiments

 \subsection{Ablation Studies}

 We study key components in MixFlow over the SiT-B model~\cite{ma2024sit}: sampling distributions for training timestep $t$ and slowed timestep $m_t$, and mixture range coefficient $\gamma$.
 We implement the MixFlow training algorithm by modifying the official SiT implementation, and post-train the pretrained model in $500K$ steps on ImageNet~\cite{deng2009imagenet}.
 We use the same training hyperparameters, the same evaluation setting, the same ODE sampling process (second-order Heun sampler, 250 sampling steps) and the same classifier-free guidance scale ($1.5$) as the original setting in SiT~\cite{ma2024sit}.
-The gFID score is used as the metric.
+The metrics include gFID~\cite{heusel2017gans}, sFID~\cite{sFID}, IS~\cite{salimans2016improved}, Precision and Recall~\cite{kynkaanniemi2019improved} for class-conditional generation, and GenEval~\cite{ghosh2023geneval}, DPG-Bench~\cite{hu2024ella} and T2I-CompBench~\cite{huang2023t2icompbench} for text-to-image generation.

 \textbf{Sampling distributions for training timestep $t$ and slowed timestep $m_t$.} MixFlow samples the training timestep $t$ from a Beta distribution $\operatorname{Beta}(2,1)$, and samples the slowed timestep $m_t$ from a uniform distribution $\mathcal{U}[(1-\gamma)t, t]$.
 In this study, we set mixture range coefficient $\gamma$ as $1$, \ie, $m_t \sim \mathcal{U}[0, t]$, and the choice of mixture range coefficient $\gamma$ will be studied later.
-We study alternative sampling distributions: $t \sim \mathcal{U}[0,1]$ and $m_t \sim \mathcal{U}[0,1]$. \Cref{tab:sampledistributions} shows the study results.
+We study alternative sampling distributions: $t \sim \mathcal{U}[0,1]$ and $m_t \sim \mathcal{U}[0,1]$. \Cref{tab:sampledistributions} shows the study results. \looseness=-1

 Sampling the timestep $m_t$ from $\mathcal{U}[0,t]$, \ie, only higher-noise timesteps can be sampled for interpolation mixture, yields better performance than sampling $m_t$ from $\mathcal{U}[0,1]$, \ie, both higher-noise and lower-noise timesteps can be sampled.
 The result for sampling $m_t$ from $\mathcal{U}[0,1]$, $18.27 / 5.07$ and $18.25 / 5.06$ is even worse than the result of the baseline model, $17.97 / 4.46$.
 This indicates that the inclusion of the interpolations at lower-noise timesteps harms the training, \ie, harming in solving the~\emph{Slow Flow} problem.